• Skip to primary navigation

 Why does my dog bite the leash?

-If your having trouble using space to correct your dog, it's probably because your dog doesn't respect your space.
+If you're having trouble using space to correct your dog, it's probably because your dog doesn't respect your space.

 The #1 comment I hear from dog training clients is that using their space has made the biggest impact on their dog's behavior.
 And this is NOT something your puppy classes will teach you about.